-Who could be Indonesia’s next president?
+Anies, Ganjar or Prabowo: Who could be Indonesia’s next president?

 Ganjar Pranowo

-Mr Ganjar, 55, is the son of a policeman and has had to work harder than the other two candidates to woo voters unfamiliar with him.
-Yet, as a leader ascending from outside the political and military establishments, Mr Ganjar receives immense support from ordinary folks.
+Mr Ganjar, 55, is the son of a policeman, and has had to work harder than the other two candidates to woo voters unfamiliar with him.
+Yet, as a leader ascending from outside the political and military establishments, Mr Ganjar receives immense support from ordinary folk.

 Despite his humble background, he rose to become the governor of Central Java, which has a population of about 37 million – more than the population of Malaysia.

-His pro-democracy activism against the authoritarian regime led by strongman Suharto started when he was studying law at Gadjah Mada University, with Mr Ganjar protesting a major dam project.
+His pro-democracy activism against the authoritarian regime led by strongman Suharto started when he was studying law at Gadjah Mada University, with Mr Ganjar protesting against a major dam project.
 He was then an MP representing the country’s largest party, the Indonesian Democratic Party of Struggle.

 During his time as governor of Central Java from 2013 until 2023, he introduced policies to support farmers, including a fertiliser subsidy that was later emulated across the country.